NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/vit/README.md

 This directory provides an implementation of the [Vision Transformer (ViT)](https://arxiv.org/pdf/2010.11929.pdf) model.
 This implementation is a direct adaptation of Google's [original ViT implementation](https://github.com/google-research/vision_transformer/tree/main).
 We have extended the original ViT implementation to include model parallel support.
 Model configurations are also based on the the original ViT implementation.
 Presently, convergence has been verified on ViT-B/16.
 Support for a wider range of models will be added in the future.

+## Hardware Specifications
+Convergence and performance has been validated on NVIDIA DGX A100 (8x A100 80G) nodes.
+If running on a machine with less memory, some of the configurations provided may run out of memory; if this occurs, increase your GPU count and decrease you batch size per GPU.

 ## Building a Container
 We provide and fully built and ready-to-use container here: `ghcr.io/nvidia/rosetta-t5x:vit-2023-07-21`